niplav/site/99_problems_klong_solution.md

 ![Runtimes of s31.2](./img/99_klong/runtimes31_5.png)

 As one can see, both grow approximately linearly, and `s31.5` is around twice as slow as `s31.1`, while having the same growth behavior.
+I am not sure where the spikes in the graph come from, they could be from cache layers, or the internal Klong garbage collector.

 One can now give a good justification for choosing `s31.5` as the prime checking implementation (though it hurts a bit to be alot slower than